-After learning to make my own vegan roti, there is no going back to the store-bought ones!
-They taste so much better and fresher and are cost-effective too.
-I usually batch-make then freeze them on the weekends, so I will have chapati ready to go on busy workdays!
+After learning to make my vegan roti, there is no going back to the store-bought ones!
+They taste so much fresher and are cost-effective too.
+I usually batch-make and freeze them on the weekends, so I will have chapati ready to go on busy workdays!

 💚Why you will love this recipe